 My older son is hanging out in Rome, I can report on good authority.
 I'm reprinting some columns from when I was there in 1999, so that I can keep my focus on il pranzo which means, well, you'll have to read it to find out.
-Of course the lire are gone now, replaced by the euro.
+Of course the lira is gone now, replaced by the euro.

 |Portrait of a Man (Metropolitan Museum of Art)|